linostar/chisel-slice-generator/README.md

 # chisel-slice-checker
 A checker script for chisel slice definition files.
-This will currently output only one slice per package, listing all dependencies (package names not slices) and contents under that slice.
-The output is kind of raw and doesn't include glob optimized file naming yet, but it can serve as a good basis to create the desired slice definition files.
+The script will only output one slice per package, listing all dependencies (package names not slices) and contents under that slice.
+The output will include a list of dependency package names and a list of file paths for contents.
+The output will need manual alteration to convert package names to slices, and/or to simplify the path patterns or use Chisel directives if applicable.
+It can serve as a good basis to create the desired slice definition files.

 ## How to run
 Run: